 Sculpted figures and fragments from the caves first began to appear in museum and private collections around 1913.
 Several large standing figures were published in the Burlington Magazine in 1914.
 The volumetric modeling, large scale, and fine detailing of these limestone sculptures makes them among the most impressive of Chinese sculptures in many museums in the West and in Japan.
 Around one hundred sculptures or fragments are known in museums and private collections in Europe, Japan, Taiwan, and the U.S. The first photographs known of the caves were mostly taken by Japanese photographers in the 1920’s and 1930’s, after extensive damage had already occurred and many sculptures removed.
 They show repairs that were made so that the caves could continue to function as religious sites, but the new figures and replacement heads were poor substitutes for the originals.
 The photographs are a valuable record of the condition of the caves in this period.
 During the Second World War and in the early years of the Peoples Republic the caves experienced further damage.
 Those at the Southern Group, located near the village of Pengchengzhen and at the edge of the coal-mining town of Fengfeng were used as storage for a munitions factory and then a people’s daily newspaper in the 1950’s.
 The remaining damaged sculptures and fragments were removed from some of the caves so that they are now virtually empty.
 Some still remain at the site.

 In recent decades the cave sites have been under the official supervision and protection of the Fengfeng Mining District Office for Preservation and Management of Cultural Relics.
 Environmental pollution is now the most serious threat to their existence.
 The caves are situated in a rural coal mining area with severe air pollution from mining and the operation of coal-fueled electrical power plants, ceramic kilns, and cement factories.
-The combined effect of acid rain and cement dust is taking a visible toll, particularly at the Southern Group of caves on the on the edge of the town of Fengfeng.
-The use of explosives for quarrying stone in close proximity to the caves is a threat to the Shuiyusi site.
+The combined effect of acid rain and cement dust has taken a visible toll, particularly at the Southern Group of caves on the on the edge of the town of Fengfeng.
+The use of explosives for quarrying stone in close proximity to the Shuiyusi caves was a threat to that site.
 The location of the monumental caves at the Northern Group on a mountainside above a rural village, gives this site an advantage over the other locations.
-It is today a frequently visited religious site where people make offerings to the images and where popular festivals are held annually.
+It has continued to be a religious site where people make offerings to the images and where popular festivals take place annually.

 The Caves and Their Contents